manuhegde198924/MANOJ_TEAM1_resumetemplatemctjs/README.md

 Two functions, generatePDF1 and generatePDF2, are defined for generating PDFs of the Two-Column and Minimalist Resumes, respectively.
 These functions use the html2pdf library to convert resume containers into downloadable PDFs.

+Features:

+    Template Selection:
+        Users can choose between "Two Column" and "Minimalist" resume templates using a dropdown menu.

+    Color Customization:
+        Header color and text color for the resumes can be customized using color pickers.

+    Form Input:
+        Users can input their personal details, professional summary, technical skills, and more in a form.

+    Dynamic Text Areas:
+        Users can dynamically add employment, project, and educational details with the click of corresponding buttons.

+    Resume Generation:
+        Two resumes (Two Column and Minimalist) can be generated as PDFs using the "Download" buttons.

+    Dark Mode:
+        Users can switch between light and dark modes with a toggle switch.

+File Structure:

+    index.html: Contains the main HTML structure and includes external libraries for icons and styles. style.css: External stylesheet for styling the HTML elements. app.js: The main JavaScript file that adds functionality to the HTML elements.

+Libraries Used:

+    FontAwesome: Icons used for visual representation.
+    html2pdf: Library for generating PDFs from HTML content.

+How to Run:

+    Open the index.html file in a web browser.
+    Interact with the form to input personal and professional details.
+    Choose a template and customize colors.
+    Add employment, project, and educational details dynamically.
+    Download generated resumes as PDFs.

+Additional Notes:

+    The project uses Vanilla JavaScript for interactivity without relying on external frameworks.
+    Dark mode provides an alternative visual style for users.
+    MANY SMALL ANIMATIONS WERE INCLUDED